RozoAI/rozo-app-web/README.md

 ## Features

-🔐 Embedded Wallets – Powered by the **Dynamic SDK**, so every user has a secure digital wallet built in.
+🔐 Embedded Wallets – Powered by the **Privy SDK**, so every user has a secure digital wallet built in.

 🛒 POS System – Simple and fast checkout experience for merchants and customers.